pmacpherson/aws-study-group/inprogress/challenge-09/step-by-step.md

 * check console and see if aws credentials are NOT being loaded
 * in your local browser, hit
 	* http://localhost:3000/ - should see hello world
-	* http://localhost:3000/users - should see an error
+	* http://localhost:3000/users - should see an error, we'll fix this below

 #### Create IAM Role

 * Create a new IAM *Role* "NodeAppRole"
 	* AWS Service > EC2 > EC2 - Allows EC2 instances to call AWS services on your behalf.
 	* Don't add any managed policies, just continue and create
-* Ensure role has IAM ListUsers permission (see challenge 2-3)
+* Ensure role has IAM ListUsers permission
 	* Edit the role again and attach an inline policy
 	* Service: IAM
 	* Action: ListUser